 How to use the grid:

-You use Crosby’s method by asking a number of people within the company to assess its performance.
+You use Crosby’s method by asking a number of people within the company to assess its performance in the following way.

-Each participant gets a copy of the chart and marks the grid to show which stage they think the company is at within each category.
-Drawing respondents from different levels and roles across an organisation gives you a more complete picture of where you are.
-It’s also very important that they are completely honest in their assessment - and you should make a point of explaining this to everyone who contributes.
+Each participant then gets a copy and marks the grid to show which stage they think the company is at within each category.
+Drawing respondents from different levels and roles across an organisation gives you a complete picture of where you are.
+It’s also very important that they are completely honest in their assessment.
+In fact, you should make a point of explaining this to everyone who contributes.

 What’s the cost of Quality (CoQ)